microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

   ```

-:bulb: This is a easy way to test scripts locally before you deploy changes to your Azure dev environment.
+:bulb: This is an easy way to test scripts locally before you deploy changes to your Azure dev environment.

 1. Close **SQLQuery1.sql** > **Don't Save**